Key Chorale Student Scholar Program

 If you would like to make a donation to our Student Scholar Program please click here

-Carmen Lesser is a junior who transferred in the Booker High School VPA program last year.
+Carmen Lesser is a Senior at Sarasota High School.
 She has had a passion for music from a very young age and has been singing in school choir since 3rd grade at Lakeview Elementary.
 Her favorite choral piece is “That Ever I Saw” by Ambassadors of Harmony, and wants to pursue music in college so that she can give back to her community and send meaningful messages through singing.
-She writes her own music and recently recorded a song at Baysound Recording Studio which she performed live at the Music Compound talent show, and dreams of one day singing in Madison Square Garden.
+She writes her own music and recorded a song at Baysound Recording Studio which she performed live at the Music Compound talent show.
+Carmen dreams one day of singing in Madison Square Garden.

-Aleah Williams is a junior at Booker High School who has been singing in choir since the 6th grade, and her favorite choral piece is the “Hallelujah Chorus” from Messiah.
+Aleah Williams is a Senior at Booker High School and has been singing in choir since the 6th grade.
+Her favorite choral piece is the “Hallelujah Chorus” from Messiah.
 She hopes to one day sing on a Broadway stage or tour around the world, and wants to be a Student Scholar so that she can improve individually and gain real professional experience and eventually pass down her knowledge and love for musical expression to others.
+Aleah is a second year Student Scholar.

-Thomas Thai is a junior at Riverview High School who has been singing in choir since middle school.
+Thomas Thai is a Senior at Riverview High School and has been singing in choir since middle school.
 One of his favorite choral memories was attending State Solo and Ensemble competition with the Riverview Chorus, and his favorite choral piece is “Searching Love” by Kim André Arnesen.
 He wants to pursue the performing arts in college to be able to share his love for music with others, and has a dream to sing as a career.
+Thomas is a second year Student Scholar.

 “Being in Key Chorale has given me so much opportunity for individual growth in my singing, as well as the ability to interact with others at various points in their musical lives.
 These experiences give me knowledge I can pass on to the students I work with in my school choir, where I am an active leader.”